Data Privacy Act of 2012: Its Impact on Company Data Management

 The Data Privacy Act of 2012 serves multiple purposes.
 Primarily, it brings the Philippines in line with international data privacy standards, which is crucial for industries like IT-BPO.
 By doing this, it helps the country remain competitive in the technology-driven global market.

 Additionally, it addresses a significant gap in the legal framework related to personal data protection.
-Before this law, there were no specific regulations to protect against the unauthorized use and breach of personal data.
+Before this law, there were no specific regulations to protect personal data against unauthorized use and breach.
 Essentially, the DPA safeguards personal information and ensures the Philippines stays relevant in the digital age.

 What are the major provisions of the Data Privacy Act?